Fox games

-Fox games are a category of asymmetric board games for two players, where one player is the fox and tries to eat the geese / sheep, and the opposing player directs the geese/sheep and attempts to trap the fox, or reach a destination on the board.
-In another variant, Fox and Hounds, the fox merely tries to evade the hounds.
-There are several versions known:
+Fox games are a category of asymmetric board games for two players, where one player (the fox) attempts to catch the opponent's pieces (typically geese or sheep), while that player moves their pieces to either trap the fox or reach a destination on the board.
+In one variant, fox and hounds, a single fox tries to evade the other player's hounds.

+The game is known by many names around the world, including Fox and geese in Britain, Renard et les poules in France, Lupo e pecore in Italy, Fuchs und Gänse (or Fuchs und Henne) in Germany, Schaap en wolf in the Netherlands, riebantablu in Sápmi, Rävspel in Sweden, Refskák in Iceland, Ratón y gatos in Spain, Lis i gęsi in Poland, Vlci a ovce in Slovakia, Volk i ovtsy in Russia and Bagh-chal in Nepal.

 History

 The game Halatafl is known from at least as early as the 14th century, and it is mentioned in Grettis saga.
 It probably originated in Scandinavia, as a variant of Tafl.
 In fact, Halatafl is still played in Scandinavia with rules similar to Tafl; see below.
 Edward IV of England is known to have purchased two foxes and 26 hounds to form two sets of Marelles, believed to be Fox and Hounds.
 As Fox and Geese, the game was a favorite pastime of Queen Victoria.